pjotrp/bigbio/README.md

 BigBio may use BioLib C/C++/D functions for increasing performance and reducing memory consumption.

-This is an experimental project.
-If you wish to contribute subscribe to the BioRuby and/or BioLib mailing lists.
+In a way, this is an experimental project.
+I use it for experimentation, but what is in here should work fine.
+If you wish to contribute subscribe to the BioRuby and/or BioLib mailing lists instead.

 # Overview